 Is Cornwall part of England?

-Cornwall is an administrative county of England.
-Although it has its own culture, language, and flag, modern Cornwall is now England’s southwesternmost county.
+Cornwall is an administrative hub of England.
+Although it has its own culture, language, and flag, modern Cornwall is now part of England’s southwesternmost peninsula.

 St. Piran’s Day Activities